w3c/wai-website/pages/standards-guidelines/wcag/docs.md

 When developing web content and web tools, most people will use the documents introduced below, instead of the actual technical standard document.

-**Only the WCAG technical standard includes requirements**, which are called "normative".
+**Only the WCAG technical standard includes requirements**, which are [normative](https://www.w3.org/TR/WCAG22/#interpreting-normative-requirements).
 The supporting materials below are informative; they are not normative.
 That means the techniques and other supporting materials:
 * do not set or change requirements for WCAG
 * are not required for conformance to WCAG